Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it refers to the inherent or unchangeable qualities of something, particularly something complex or difficult.
-The phrase uses "beast" metaphorically to represent the challenging aspects of a situation, not referring to an actual animal.
+The idiom uses "beast" metaphorically to represent the challenging aspects of a situation, not referring to an actual animal.

 Origin: